The Insurance Disputes Law Review: Belgium

 iii Fora and dispute resolution mechanisms

-A policyholder or the insurance company can also subpoena the other party before regular courts.
+The parties to the insurance contract can also subpoena the other party before regular courts.
 Which court depends on the amount of the claim, the nature of the claim and the capacity of the parties.
-If the amount of the claim does not exceed €5,000, the claim can be brought before a justice of the peace.
+If the amount of the claim does not exceed €5,000, the claim can be brought before a justice of the peace.13

-Generally, claims have to be brought before courts that hold special or exclusive competence.
-For example, claims for damages resulting from a traffic accident have to be brought before a police court, unless the dispute has a purely civil nature.
-The labour courts are competent for occupational accidents and group insurance (supplementary pensions).
-If an insurer files a subrogation claim against a tenant, the claim has to be brought before a justice of the peace.
+Generally, claims have to be brought before courts that have special or exclusive competence.
+For example, claims for damages resulting from a traffic accident have to be brought before a police court, unless the dispute has a purely civil nature.14 The labour courts are competent for occupational accidents and group insurance (supplementary pensions).15 If an insurer files a subrogation claim against a tenant, the claim has to be brought before a justice of the peace.
 In most cases, however, the parties refer insurance disputes to the court of first instance.

 If the parties are both enterprises or if the defendant is an enterprise, the claim has to be brought before a commercial court.